Graph rewriting

 strat onf { Onf (S) }

-Let G_A, G_B, G_C and G_D the four graphs with two nodes and one edge labelled A, B, C and D respectively.
+Let G_A, G_B, G_C and G_D be the four graphs with two nodes and one edge labelled A, B, C and D respectively.

 input.gr